FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 * `MissingProcesses`: This indicates that a process is not reporting to the database.
 * `PodFailing`: This indicates that one of the containers is not ready.

+## Enforce Full Replication

+The operator only removes ProcessGroups when the cluster has the desired fault tolerance and is available.
+This is enforced by default in 1.0.0 without disabling.

 ## Deletion mode

 The operator supports different deletion modes (`All`, `Zone`, `ProcessGroup`).